Board of Governors of the United States Postal Service: Responsibilities

+Membership

 Members may serve for one year beyond the expiration of their term or until a successor is confirmed.
 President Joe Biden nominated former general counsel of the American Postal Workers Union Anton Hajjar and voting rights activist Amber McReynolds on February 25, 2021.
-On March 15, 2021, the nomination of former Deputy Postmaster General Ron Stroman was sent to the Senate.
+On March 15, 2021, the nomination of former deputy postmaster general Ron Stroman was sent to the Senate.
 President Biden nominated Stroman to the seat vacated by Ellen Williams.

 On May 12, 2021, Stroman was confirmed to a term as governor expiring December 8, 2021 in a 69–30 vote.
 The Senate later confirmed a separate nomination for him to serve a term as governor expiring December 8, 2028.
 The U.S. Senate invoked cloture for McReynolds May 12, 2021 and confirmed her on May 13, 2021.
 Hajjar was confirmed on May 28, 2021.

 On November 19, 2021, President Biden announced his intention to nominate Derek Kan and Dan Tangherlini to replace John M. Barger and Ron A. Bloom, respectively.
 Both Bloom and Barger were key allies of Louis DeJoy and had their terms expire on December 8, 2021.
 Bloom was replaced as chairman of the board by Roman Martinez IV on January 12, 2022.
 Biden's nominees Kan and Tangherlini received Senate confirmation on May 12, 2022, and took office shortly thereafter.

-Note that the members of this board are appointed- they did not run for office, and hence did not run under the auspices of any given party.
-The "political party" column of the table should not be interpreted to mean otherwise.
+President Biden had announced the nominations of Val Demings, Gordon Hartogensis, Anton Hajjar, and the reappointment of William D. Zollars.
+Their nominations expired at the sine die adjournment of the 118th United States Congress.